tari-project/rfcs/src/RFC-0250_Covenants.md

 by the [TariScript Opcodes] and the input data provided by a spender.
 Once the requirements of the script are met, a spender may generate [UTXO]s of their choosing, within the constraints of [MimbleWimble].

-This RFC expands the capabilities of Tari protocol by adding _additional requirements_, called covenants that allow the owner(s) of a [UTXO] to control the composition of a _subsequent_ transaction.
+This RFC expands the capabilities of the Tari protocol by adding _additional requirements_, called covenants, that allow the owner(s) of a [UTXO] to control the composition of a _subsequent_ transaction.

 Covenants are not a new idea and have been proposed and implemented in various forms by others.